devjgm/papers/cpp_civil_time.md

 In addition to alignment, each civil time type performs arithmetic on the field to which it is aligned.
-This means that adding 1 to a `civil_day` increments the day field (normalizing and over/underflowing as necessary), and subtracting 7 from a `civil_month` affects the month field.
+This means that adding 1 to a `civil_day` increments the day field (normalizing as necessary), and subtracting 7 from a `civil_month` operates the month field (which may underflow into the year field when normalizing).
+All arithmetic produces a new civil time value that is valid.
 Difference requires two similarly aligned civil time types and returns the scaler answer in units of the given alignment.
 For example, the difference between two `civil_hour` objects will give an answer in hours.

 (XXX: jgm The misc. section below talks about how the reason that alignment is so useful.)